The Templates: Biarritz

 Another tremendous Biarritz can be found at C.B.
 Macdonald’s SLCC.
 This design is treacherous for anyone who misses right.
 An extremely deep bunker guards the right side of the green, making for a near impossible up-and-down.
 The right hazard is dubbed “the bunker of death” because of how deep it is.

-Blue Mound Golf & Country Club – 3rd – 220 yards
+Blue Mound Golf & Country Club – Third hole – 220 yards

-The Milwaukee-area Raynor design starts with a bang as the first three greens are a Redan, Double Plateau and the difficult Biarritz 3rd.
+The Milwaukee-area Raynor design starts with a bang as the first three greens are a Redan, Double Plateau, and the difficult Biarritz third.
 The front half plays as fairway, making front pins just over the swale incredibly difficult.
 Like most Biarritz holes, the right and left sides of the green are flanked by deep trench bunkers.

 This Baltimore Raynor design has a brawny version of the Biarritz hole.
 Playing slightly downhill, the 13th is over 250 yards to a back pin, an ideal position to chase a ball in.
 The 13th has a unique green complex – in its front section, Raynor used a thumbprint, a trait he usually reserved for his Short holes.
 This contouring adds interest to the front pins which measure about 205 yards.